Gerardbulky/End-to-End-Kubernetes-DevSecOps-Resume-Project/README.md

 ![IAM](images/your-image-file.png)

-Now, we are ready to create our Jenkins Pipeline to deploy our Tetris Application.
+Now, we are ready to create our Jenkins Pipeline to deploy our Resume Application.

 Go to **Jenkins Dashboard**